sapegin/washingcode-book/manuscript/Avoid_loops.md

 Also, `.every()`, `.some()`, `.find()` and `.findIndex()` will short circuit, meaning they won’t iterate over more array elements than necessary.

-In any case, you should measure performance to know what to optimize and see whether your changes really make code faster in all important browsers and environments.
+In any case, we should measure performance to know what to optimize and see whether our changes really make code faster in all important browsers and environments.

 ---